 Learn how to prepare a financial model with the key components:

-The major parts of a model are:
+The major parts of a model are as follows:

 There can be plenty of other parts to models that are added when a company demands them specifically.
 Parts such as the sources of financial figures and data collected, valuations of different types, and sensitivity analysis.
 Sensitivity analysis and valuation often go hand in hand as dips in valuation due to risk and other factors being the basis of sensitivity analysis.
 Regardless of that, we shall focus on the essentials.